 What is the difference between functional and nonfunctional requirements in software engineering?
-Can you give examples of each?
+Can you give

 The International Institute of Business Analysis (IIBA) defines functional requirements as “the product capabilities, or things that a product must do for its users.”1 Functional requirements define how software behaves to meet user needs.
 For example, imagine a health insurance company designing a claims system.
 There will be functional requirements such as “Determine Claimant Eligibility,” “Adjudicate Claim,” and “Pay Claim.”
 These high-level functional requirements will also include many detailed functional requirements.
 For example, “Pay Claim” might include the functional requirement “Determine Payee” (the insured or the service provider).